epimorphics/github-actions/README.md

 - if `publish` is present for a deployment then the image will be published.

-- if `env` is present for a deployment then the image will be deployed.
+- if `deploy` is present for a deployment then the image will be deployed.